 - Destress with spa treatments, Aromatherapy and Ayurvedic massages

 The Maldives is the world’s ultimate beach destination, so it comes as no surprise that the best activities here are centred around the sea.
-Go sailing in a traditional dhoni boat, or head out in search of whales and dolphins; try snorkelling through shallow coral reefs, or head further afield to some of the best diving spots in the world; children will delight in jet-skiing and other more exhilarating seabased activities, whilst older travellers may wish to simple sit and soak up the views – the sunsets here are particularly beautiful.
+Children and the young at heart will delight in jet-skiing and other exhilarating sea-based activities, whilst older travellers and honeymooners may wish to simple sit and soak up the views – the sunsets here are particularly beautiful.

 History suggests that the Maldives has been inhabited for more than 3,000 years, perhaps first settled by travellers on the ancient Silk Route from the Indus Valley civilization.
 Archaeological evidence suggests the existence of Hinduism and Buddhism before the country embraced Islam in 1153 A.D.
 The physical features of today’s Maldivians, their traditional rituals, music and dance forms as well as their cuisine is a result of a melting pot of cultures.
 Dhivehi, with its origins linked to the Indo-Aryan group of languages, is the country’s official language.
 English is also widely spoken by Maldivians in Male with French, Italian, German and Japanese also spoken by staff in the resorts.
 Islands of the Maldives do not exceed more than six feet above sea level, inviting fears that this paradise is under gradual threat from global warming and rising sea levels.